Zacarías el Perico: La Peste Negra (2011–2017)

-In 2011, the wrestling group La Peste Negra ("The Black Plague"), consisting of Negro Casas, Mr. Niebla, and El Felino, added Rey Bucanero ("King Buccaneer") to their group when Mr. Niebla was injured.
+In 2011, the professional wrestling group La Peste Negra ("The Black Plague"), consisting of Negro Casas, Mr. Niebla, and El Felino, added Rey Bucanero ("King Buccaneer") to their group when Mr. Niebla was injured.
 When he teamed with La Peste Negra, Bucanero wore ring gear that looked more like Jack Sparrow from the Pirates of the Caribbean film series than he usually did.
 He also introduced a mascota corner-man, a little person wearing a fabric parrot mask, and a feathered full-body suit making him appear as an anthropomorphic parrot.
 The mascota was initially called "Perico" (Spanish for parakeet) and would accompany members of La Peste Negra to the ring occasionally helped them cheat during matches.
 Later, Rey Bucanero would leave the group when Mr. Niebla returned but Perico remained with La Peste Negra as the comedic parrot character suited La Peste Negra better.
 Later he changed his name to Zacarías, at times referred to as Perico Zacarías.
 Over time, Zacarías has developed a long-running rivalry with fellow Mini mascotas Mije and KeMonito, and brawls between any of the Mascotas usually drew a loud reaction from the crowd.